ome/omero-documentation/developers/Omero/Server/Clustering.rst

 The other main reason to have other servers running is to service more user sessions simultaneously.
-Out of the box, each OmeroBlitz process is configured for 400MB of memory.
+Out of the box, each :ref:`server/blitz` process is configured for 400MB of memory.
 When dealing with memory intensive operations like rendering, each added server can benefit make a difference.
 This is only a part if the story, since much of the bottleneck is not the server itself but